CharlotteMoureau/modern-js-application/README.md

   - part 1 - Modules and the Browser, so Bundler
   - part 2 - Package Manager
 - Day 4 - Linters and Formatters

+## My method:

+I chose to redo the design to fit my personal taste, using a Bootstrap base.
+I also played with the code a little, adding a function to change the pins' color and tilt the cards randomly to give it a more organic feel.
+I used Webpack to compile my code and used the ESlint extension from VScode.

 ### The result: